-10 ways to make your tiny apartment feel like a huge home
+6 ways to make your tiny apartment feel huge, according to experts

-Living in a huge home comes with obvious benefits, like more privacy, neighbors whom don’t share a wall with, and the biggest perk or all: more space than you can handle.
-But there’s no reason you can’t make your tiny apartment feel larger than it is.
+Living in a huge home comes with a lot of benefits: more privacy, more storage, and more space than you can handle.
+But there’s no reason why you can’t make your tiny apartment feel larger than it is.
 As long as you’re willing to get creative, make some minor design sacrifices, and think outside the box, your small space doesn’t have to feel like one.

-Trying to fit all your belongings in a tiny apartment can be downright frustrating, but figuring out an arrangement that keeps you from feeling super cramped and longing for a bigger place can actually be a fun project that allows you to finally bring your picture-perfect Pinterest apartment vision to life.
+Trying to fit all your belongings in a tiny apartment can be downright frustrating, but figuring out an arrangement that keeps you from feeling super cramped and longing for a bigger place can actually be a fun project that allows you to finally bring your picture-perfect home to life.

 If there was ever a time to summon your inner neat freak, it’s when you move in a tiny apartment.
 Too much clutter is never a good thing, but the problem will be magnified when space is limited.

-The Spruce offers a simple decorating tip to combat the small space blues: Hanging curtains from the ceiling instead of the top of the window frame will make a smaller space appear bigger by creating the illusion of height and depth, you also may want to consider the color of your curtain to provide more ample space.
+While hanging curtains from the ceiling instead of the top of the window frame will make a smaller space appear bigger by creating the illusion of height and depth, you also may want to consider the color of your curtain to provide more ample space.
 Torres advice?
 White curtains.
 “White curtains bring a tailored sophistication to any room,” she says.

-Tiny apartments may not have the roomy feel of a sprawling estate, but with smart decoration decisions they can give off the appearance of being larger with enough charm to make up for the difference in size.
+Tiny apartments may not have the roomy feel of a sprawling estate, but with smart decoration decisions, they can give off the appearance of being larger with enough charm to make up for the difference in size.
 For instance, you can take advantage of your vertical wall space to visually bring height into your space.